Xannadoo/Applied_Statistics_2023/README.md

 --- Apply GMM to identify potential clusters or subgroups among participants based on personality traits and drug use patterns.

---- Assess the relevance of identified clusters in explaining variations in drug use behaviors. \\
+--- Assess the relevance of identified personality clusters in explaining variations in drug use behaviors. \\

 %-------------------------------
-## {Non-Parametric Bootstrap for Confidence Intervals (Topics 4 and 5):} \\
+## { Confidence Intervals (Topics 7):} \\

---- Implement non-parametric bootstrap methods to estimate confidence intervals for key parameters obtained from logistic regression and GMM.

---- Assess the robustness of the model estimates through bootstrap resampling.

---- Integrate Bayesian methods to compare and validate results obtained through non-parametric bootstrap. \\
+--- Evaluating logistic regression model by using Confidence Interval bound.

 %-------------------------------